Leonardo-Boss/suckless-site/dwm.suckless.org/patches/systray/index.md

 In case icons disappear when toggling the bar, try a different font size in dwm.
 This has helped at least in one case with pidgin.

+If you'd like the tray to appear to the left of the status text, apply the dwm-systray_left patch on the top of systray patch.

 Download
 --------
 * [dwm-systray-20200914-61bb8b2.diff](dwm-systray-20200914-61bb8b2.diff) (23k) (20200914)